A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Implementation in linear time

-In this section we briefly give an upper bound for the $2^{O(k)}$ factor in the time complexity of our algorithm, in order to support our claim that this factor in our algorithm is significantly smaller than in the algorithms of~\cite{DBLP:journals/siamcomp/BodlaenderDDFLP16}.
+We briefly give an upper bound for the $2^{\OO(k)}$ factor in the time complexity of our algorithm, in order to support our claim that this factor in our algorithm is significantly smaller than in the algorithms of~\cite{DBLP:journals/siamcomp/BodlaenderDDFLP16}.